yuvalofek/yuvalofek/README.md

 ### Current Work:
-Finishing up my master's thesis so I can graduate in December!
+Finishing up my master's thesis so I can graduate in December! (update: thesis has been defended!)

 ### Some of my favorite work:
 * **[Wrote or interacted with code every day of October 2021](https://github.com/yuvalofek/30DaysOfCode)**